Entanglement dynamics in minimal Kitaev chains: Multipartite entanglement in a three-site Kitaev chain

 \section{Multipartite entanglement in a three-site Kitaev chain}

 Going beyond bipartite entanglement between pairs of QDs, in this section we quantify multipartite entanglement by employing the geometric measure of entanglement (GME) as described in Subsec.~\ref{gm3sites}.
-As discussed in that subsection, multipartite entanglement primarily falls into two distinct classes: GHZ- and W-type entanglement.
-To study the generation of GHZ-type entanglement, one must consider an initial state that spans both the even- and odd-parity sectors.
-Qualifying this criterion, the GHZ state introduced in Eq.~(\ref{istate3}) serves as a suitable initial state, as it extends the two-site maximally entangled state and includes superpositions of configurations from both parity sectors.
-In contrast, to investigate multipartite entanglement in W-type states, one can consider initial states that reside entirely within either the even- or odd-parity sectors, since W-type states are defined within a single parity subspace.
+As discussed in that subsection, multipartite entanglement primarily falls into two distinct classes: GHZ- and W-type entanglement \cite{PhysRevA.68.042307}.
+To study the generation of GHZ-type entanglement, one must consider an initial state that spans both the even- and odd-parity sectors of the Hamiltonian.
+Qualifying this criterion, the GHZ state introduced in Eq.~(\ref{istate3}) serves as a suitable initial state, as it extends the two-site maximally entangled state and includes superpositions of configurations from both parity sectors of the Hamiltonian.
+In contrast, multipartite entanglement in W-type states can be investigated by considering initial states lying in either parity sector of the Hamiltonian, since W-type states are defined within a specific parity subspace.
 Therefore, the quantification of such an entanglement is independent of the specific initial state chosen in Eq.~(\ref{istate3}).